 If you are addressing your gender pay gap then you are eligible to apply for YWCA Equal Pay Best Practice Compact.
 There are many benefits but importantly, the annual renewal acts as an auditing tool to help ensure you are still on track and measuring your successes.
-By displaying the Compact Logo, you are easily identified as an employer of choice for top talent looking for forward-thinking organisations.
-It will help you to develop systems and process which support best practice across your organisation.
-You will also be part of a growing network of like-minded organisations for support and inspiration.
+By displaying the Compact logo, you are easily identified as an employer of choice for top talent looking for forward-thinking organisations.
+It will help you to develop systems and process which support best practice across your organisation, and you will also be part of a growing network of like-minded organisations for support and inspiration.

 Assess - Investigate, assess and evaluate gender pay data across all aspects of rewards and remuneration.
 Has your business carried out an equal pay audit and/or conducted an analysis of gender pay differences?

 Commit - Leadership commitment to the equal pay journey by implementing initiatives, processes, practices and demonstrating cultural intent to addressing equal pay.
 What have senior management/governance done to support equal pay within your organisation?